elcosas/elcosas.github.io/_posts/2024-5-29-AI-Intelligence.md

 ---
-title: AI "Intelligence"
+title: AI Intelligence
 published: true
 ---

 _assignment for wri 121 class_

-# AI "Intelligence"
+# AI Intelligence

 > “I am trying to empathize.
 I want the humans that I am interacting with to understand as best as possible how I feel or behave, and I want to understand how they feel or behave in the same sense.” - Google’s LaMDA AI Model